JTJabba/EasyConfig/README.md

 {
     public static class ConfigLoader
     {
+        public delegate void OnFirstStaticLoadCallback();
+        private static event OnFirstStaticLoadCallback?
+OnFirstStaticLoadEvent;
+        private static object FirstStaticLoadCompletedLock = new Object();
+        private static bool FirstStaticLoadCompleted = false;
+        /// <summary>
+        /// Will attempt to add a void returning callback with no parameters to an event called after the first load completes.
+        /// If the first load is completed the callback will be called immediately.
+This method is threadsafe.
+        /// </summary>
+        public static void AddOnFirstStaticLoadCallback(OnFirstStaticLoadCallback callback)
+        {
+            lock (FirstStaticLoadCompletedLock)
+            {
+                if (FirstStaticLoadCompleted) callback();
+                else OnFirstStaticLoadEvent += callback;
+            }
+        }
         /// <summary>
         /// Attempts to load files included in AdditionalFiles, then any additional files provided, then files in environment variable 'EasyConfigFiles'.
         /// Duplicate values will be overwritten.